dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 ```

-The fonts will be serverd from this location to our Bext.js app.
+The fonts will be serverd from this location to our Next.js app.

 ### Font Loading

-Once we have downloaded the files and licenses and structured the folders, we need to perform font loading.
+Once we have downloaded the font files, licenses, stylesheets etc and structured the folders, we need to perform font loading.

 We can use ***@font-face*** to load the fonts.
-See the .css files placed alongside the font resources in the `font` folder above.
+See the CSS files placed alongside the font resources in the `font` folder above.

 We can eventually import these into the Tailwind styles CSS file.
 Normally this is called `global.css`, I'm using 3 files which are imported into the Next.js _app.js file.